martinelson/Quickcards/README.md

 # Quickcards

 ## Purpose
 This project allows users to create their own flashcards to study a wide variety of topics.
+The user can add new sets, additional cards for each set, and test their knowlege with each set.
+The user has full capability to create, read, update, and delete each set.

 ---